 I will also then put some sorbolene cream onto a pad and then wipe that over their lips to restore moisture as well as to clean any lasting makeup remaining.
 You can use moisturizer, coconut oil, or cold cream makeup remover to do this as well.

-Sometimes I find their lips are a little pinker than usual after taking the stain off, but this is sometimes a combination of the stain and the rubbing to get it off and generally is gone by the next day, especially after washing their faces or a shower.
+Sometimes I find their lips are a little pinker than usual after taking the stain off, but this is sometimes a combination of the stain and the rubbing to get it off and generally the redness is gone by the next day, especially after washing their faces or a shower.

 The Pros and Cons to using a Lip Stain for Dance